llvm/torch-mlir/docs/development.md

 pre-commit install
 ```

+# Building

-## CMake Build
+## With CMake

+### Configure for Building...

 Two setups are possible to build: in-tree and out-of-tree.
 The in-tree setup is the most straightforward, as it will build LLVM dependencies as well.

-### Building torch-mlir in-tree
+#### ...with LLVM "in-tree" using...

-The following command generates configuration files to build the project *in-tree*, that is, using llvm/llvm-project as the main build.
+The following commands generate configuration files to build the project *in-tree*, that is, using llvm/llvm-project as the main build.
 This will build LLVM as well as torch-mlir and its subprojects.
 On Windows, use the "Developer PowerShell for Visual Studio" to ensure that the compiler and linker binaries are in the `PATH` variable.

+##### ...Base + Optimization Options

 This requires `lld`, `clang`, `ccache`, and other dependencies for building `libtorch` / `PyTorch` wheels from source.
-If you run into issues because of these, try the [simplified build command](#simplified-build).
+If you run into issues because of these, try the [simplified build command](#base-options).

 ```shell
 cmake -GNinja -Bbuild \